What is Wellness? With No Wellness Program Definition It’s Everything

 An employee wellness program includes any activity designed to support better health at work and/or to improve health outcomes.
 These programs often include medical screenings, incentives, behavior change interventions, fitness programs, social support or competitions.

 Many employee wellness programs include activities that also promote well-being.
 These might include resilience training, yoga, meditation, emotional and psychological well-being, stress management, and life satisfaction.
+You can find a complete description of all the components of an employee wellness program here.

 So What is Wellness?
 It’s the Wild, Wild West!

-wellness –medical equipment
+wellness – medical equipment

-wellness –adult diapers
+wellness – adult diapers

-wellness –floor mats
+wellness – floor mats

-wellness –cough syrup
+wellness – cough syrup

-wellness –vaping supplies
+wellness – vaping supplies

-wellness –marijuana products
+wellness – marijuana products

-wellness –ice cream
+wellness – ice cream

 It is not just retail products that have discovered that including “wellness” in their product title can give a boost to sales.
-Hospitals, chiropractors, fitness centers, dentists, psychiatrists, physical therapists, and other heath practitioners frequently lay claim to the word “wellness.”
+Hospitals, chiropractors, fitness centers, dentists, psychiatrists, physical therapists, and other health practitioners frequently lay claim to the word “wellness.”

 Now you can even get alternative medicine and wellness therapies: